tensorlayer/TensorLayer/examples/reinforcement_learning/README.md

 <br/>
 -->

-This repository contains implementations of the most popular reinforcement learning algorithms, supporting [Tensorflow 2.0](https://www.tensorflow.org/alpha/guide/effective_tf2) and Tensorlayer 2.0.
-We aim to make the reinforcement learning tutorial for all algorithms simple and straight-forward, as this would not only benefits new learners of reinforcement learning, but also provide convenience for senior researchers to testify their new ideas quickly.
-A [Springer textbook](https://deepreinforcementlearningbook.org) is also provided, you can get the free PDF if your institute has Springer license.
+This repository contains implementations of the most popular reinforcement learning algorithms, powered by [Tensorflow 2.0](https://www.tensorflow.org/alpha/guide/effective_tf2) and Tensorlayer 2.0.
+We aim to make the reinforcement learning tutorial simple, transparent and straight-forward, as this would not only benefits new learners of reinforcement learning, but also provide convenience for senior researchers to testify their new ideas quickly.

+A corresponding [Springer textbook](https://deepreinforcementlearningbook.org) is also provided, you can get the free PDF if your institute has Springer license.
 We also released an [RLzoo](https://github.com/tensorlayer/RLzoo) for simple usage.

 <br/>
 <a href="https://join.slack.com/t/tensorlayer/shared_invite/enQtMjUyMjczMzU2Njg4LWI0MWU0MDFkOWY2YjQ4YjVhMzI5M2VlZmE4YTNhNGY1NjZhMzUwMmQ2MTc0YWRjMjQzMjdjMTg2MWQ2ZWJhYzc" target="\_blank">